SAP-samples/teched2022-XP160/README.md

-# Session ID - Session Title
-XP160 - Get Started with SAP BTP Leveraging SAP Discovery Center
+# XP160 - Get Started with SAP BTP Leveraging SAP Discovery Center

 ## Description

 Join us and take your first steps on SAP Business Technology Platform (SAP BTP) guided by a use-case mission generating concrete business value and providing all relevant technical information.
 This hands-on workshop gives you the opportunity to understand the business and technical offering of SAP BTP and how to take advantage of its full potential.